- NTT Data wrote an article designed to sell NTT Data consulting services that give out information on S/4HANA.

 “Rather, it is the cumulative value S/4HANA delivers across key transformational categories that makes adoption both compelling and essential.”

 Why is this true.
 As previously stated, S/4HANA does not have new functionality from ECC.
 What makes S/4HANA transformational?
-It is not the database, it is not Fiori (which is little used on projects).
+It is not the database, and it is not Fiori (which is little used on projects).
 This is another evidence-free claim.